 When making their decision, Biobank Access Committee members use principles that were developed by the Biospecimen Trust Oversight Group.
+The Rochester Community Advisory Board co-chair is also an active voting member of the Biospecimen Trust Oversight Group and the Biobank Access Committee.
 If needed, the Community Advisory Board may review the project.
 This ensures that the views of the community are included as decisions are made.

 If the research project is approved, the researcher receives an approval letter, and the requested information and samples are provided.
 If the Biobank Access Committee denies the researcher's request for samples, the researcher is sent a denial letter, and no samples or information are provided.